pvanisacker/heremaps/README.md

   * regeo_city
   * regeo_label

+You'll see that not all of these fields are returned.
+The country value is an ISO3166 3 letter code.

 Example:
 <pre><code>index=_internal | head 1 | eval lat=51 | eval lng=6 | reversegeocode | fields lat,lng,regeo* | table lat,lng,regeo*</code></pre>